About Our School

 SEND & Inclusion Policy

-Our SEND and Inclusion Policy can be found on our website.
+Our SEND and Inclusion Policies can be found on the Policies & Procedures page on our website.
 These include:

 Special Educational Needs and Disabilities (SEND) Information Reports